openTdataCH/ojp-ios/README.md

 ## Overview

-This SDK is targeting iOS applications seeking to integrate [Open Journey Planner(OJP) APIs](https://opentdatach.github.io/ojp-ios/documentation/ojp/) to support distributed journey planning according to the European (CEN) Technical Specification entitled “Intelligent transport systems – Public transport – Open API for distributed journey planning”
+This SDK is targeting iOS applications seeking to integrate [Open Journey Planner(OJP) APIs](https://opentdatach.github.io/ojp-ios/documentation/ojp/) to support distributed journey planning according to the European (CEN) Technical Specification entitled “Intelligent transport systems – Public transport – Open API for distributed journey planning”.

 Currently the SDK is under construction, so there is not yet a stable version and the APIs may change.

 ### Features